HR Service Delivery: Definition, Models, & Benefits

 With HR automation, HR teams can improve employee experiences and increase process efficiency by eliminating repetitive tasks.
-For example, escalating employee requests to the right person or improving self-service options.
+For example, automating employee requests.
 With this extra, manual work out of the way, HR teams are able to pay more attention to what matters most: people.

 Here’s a breakdown of the ways automation can improve HR service delivery:

 - Better request management.
 Automating employee requests ensures the right people are notified and assigned to the request, which keeps items in motion and improves accuracy.

 - Faster time-to-resolution.
 By updating request statuses and alerting stakeholders when items are approaching a deadline (or when requests or tasks have remained stagnant), service delivery workflows and deliverables are sped up.

 - Streamlined HR responsibilities.
 By removing manual updates and unassigned tasks, HR teams can remove the guesswork from their service delivery and build HR systems that are consistent and reliable.